 Most likely during a power outage you are going to need to move from one place to another in your house, and sometimes this will be when it is also dark outside so that you have no natural light.
 For your safety, lighting your surroundings is key.

-One of the easiest DIY fixes you can do is installing rechargeable flashlights.
+One of the easiest DIY fixes you can do is installing rechargeable flashlights throughout your home.
 These types of emergency lights plug into electrical outlets, and when the electricity goes out, they turn on and provide lighting.
-These are great in really critical areas, such as stairways.
+These are important in really critical areas, such as stairways.
 What’s great is that you can unplug them and carry them with you as you move around.

-If the electricity goes out and you rely upon an electric alarm clock, your alarm may also turn off, but you may still also need to get to work on time.
-This is a perfect time to have an alarm on your phone, or use an alarm clock that has battery backup.
+If the electricity goes out and you rely upon an electric alarm clock, your alarm may also turn off, and you probably still also need to get to work and school on time.
+This is a perfect time to use an alarm on your phone, or use an alarm clock that has battery backup.

-You also don’t want to open your refrigerator or freezer.
+You also do not want to open your refrigerator or freezer.
 Keep all of the cold air inside as long as possible.
 A refrigerator will keep food cold for about four hours, after which time you will want to dispose of the majority of items (check health resources for a full list).
 A full freezer that is unopened can last 48 hours (or 24 hours for a half-full freezer).